fraterrisus/walkthroughs/dragon-wars/README.md

 Game maps reset whenever you leave them... mostly.
 In particular this means that any wall that you *Soften* regenerates if you leave and come back, and most "fixed" encounter points will reset as well.
 But I said "mostly"; certain fixed encounters are "unique" and you only get to do them once (Humbaba, Mystalvision, etc.) And once you plug the leak (or repair the statue of Lanac'toor) in Mud Toad, it stays plugged.
 Starting a new game, of course, resets everything about the game state (but not about your [characters](#appendices)).

 Speaking of unique encounters that shouldn't reset, *Dragon Wars* **mostly** does a good job maintaining continuity.
-But occasionally things happen that don't make sense; events repeat themselves, dead people come back to life, etc. I guess there's only so much you can do with "global state" in games from this era.
-One example: if you win the battle in Kingshome, then go back to Phoebus, Buck Ironhead is still there and you can still enlist in the army.
+If you kill Mystalvision in the Nisir, he can't be found in Phoebus.
+But occasionally things happen that don't make sense; events repeat themselves, dead people come back to life, etc. One example: if you win the battle in Kingshome, then go back to Phoebus, Buck Ironhead is still there and you can still enlist in the army.
 You're sent to the Siege Camp again, which is empty.

 I should note, though, that this is also an example of how the developers wrote in multiple solutions to almost everything, including the problem of navigating between islands.
 You can "enlist" in Phoebus and get transported to King's as many times as you want, so if you find yourself without *Arcane Lore*, you can still reliably get there.
 The ferry between Lansk and the Old Dock can get expensive, but also solves this problem.

 There are lots of duplicated items.
 Most of the time, they're identical, but sometimes they aren't:

 - The price of several items varies for no reason I can fathom.
 If you buy Plate Armor in a shop, it costs $3100; the suit you find in the Mystic Wood sells for $1550, which makes sense.
 But the suit you find in Phoebus sells for $1500.
 They're otherwise identical.
 There are two sets of Dragon Plate that do the same thing.
 Large Shields purchased in Freeport cost 1/10 what they do everywhere else.
 (Market inefficiencies?)
 The spell scrolls that Nergal gives you can't be sold, even though other copies of the same scroll can.
-- The Boomerang you find in Kingshome does much more damage (2–20 at 60') than the one you find on the second Guard Bridge (1–12 at 50').
-The Kingshome "Pole Arm" (1–20, +2 AV) is a better weapon than the standard "Polearm" (1–10, +1 AV); I like to think that Namtar's weaponsmiths invented a better model with a space in the middle.
+- The Boomerang you find in Kingshome does much more damage (2d10 at 60') than the one you find on the second Guard Bridge (1d12 at 50').
+The Kingshome "Pole Arm" (1d20, +2 AV) is a better weapon than the standard "Polearm" (1d10, +1 AV); I like to think that Namtar's weaponsmiths invented a better model with a space in the middle.
 Likewise the dwarves seem to have developed a Bomb (2d30) with twice the explosive power as the ones you find in the Underworld (1d30).
 However, the Slave Camp "Handaxe" and the standard "Hand Axe" are identical, as are the Kingshome "Magic Axe" and the "MagicAxe" found in the Byzanople crypt.
 - Several scrolls have clones with different names to fit the 12-character limitation on item names.
 The "Insct.Plague" scroll teaches you the same spell as "Insect Plag.", but one of them sells for more money than the other for no apparent reason.
 Similarly, you'll find both "Bolt" and "Bolts".

 While we're on the subject of inventory, there are a handful of items that inexplicably have spells attached to them, but they come with no charges.
 Did you somehow figure out that the Magic Chain you get in the Necropolis can cast *M:Zak's Speed*?
 Of course not.
 Well, it can, but only if you cast *S:Charger* on it first.